hkuadithya/MovieManiac/README.md

 # Movie Maniac

-Movie Maniac is an open source Android project powered by [TMDb](https://www.themoviedb.org/) APIs.
+Movie Maniac is an open source Android project powered by [TMDb](https://www.themoviedb.org/) APIs.<br/>
-It is in active state of develpment and is rich in features such as Movies, TV Series, Celebrities and Game.
+I strive to keep it in an active state of development.
+Your suggestions for improvements and feedback are most welcome.<br/>
+Movie Maniac currently consists of features pertaining to movies, tv series, celebrities and game.

 ![Movie Maniac App logo](app/src/main/res/mipmap-xxxhdpi/ic_launcher.png)